r2prof/R-Markdown/README.md

 # R-Markdown
-For DS documents and presentations
+For data science documents and presentations